The Structured Settlement Markets Explained

 2. What is the Structured Settlement Secondary Market?

-Secondary Market is a collection of factoring companies, factoring brokers and investors who acquire structured settlement payment rights from structured settlement annuitants via a court proceeding that is supposed to be compliance with IRC 5891 and state structured settlement protection acts.
+Secondary Market is a collection of factoring companies, factoring brokers and investors who acquire structured settlement payment rights from structured settlement annuitants via a court proceeding that is supposed to be compliance with IRC 5891 and applicable state structured settlement protection acts.

 • Particularly troubling is the rag tag collection of LLCs which makes it very difficult for consumers to know who they are dealing with.
 One secondary market participant, backed by The Blackstone group even established a bounty fund and refers to the rag tag bunch as parasites.
 To its credit the National Association of Settlement Purchasers (NASP), has tried to limit the number of alternate names of its members as part of its code of conduct.
 Unfortunately a significant population of the morally adrift secondary market participants are not members of NASP.